 Turnitin is integrated into the assignments tool in Blackboard.
 This means that when you upload your assignment to your module area for grading, it will automatically be sent through Turnitin's repository.
-The resulting Similarity Report that it generates will help identify possible instances of plagiarism (see video, Tutorial 3).
+The resulting Similarity Report that it generates will help identify possible instances of plagiarism.